Finding Online Help For Depression

 Another type of therapy that online therapists may use to treat symptoms of depression is problem-solving therapy (PST), which aims to help individuals increase their abilities to handle challenging life events and emotions through interactive lessons.
 One study reported that both online CBT and online PST led to similar reductions in depression symptoms.
 Results show that both types of online therapy for depression therapy increased feelings of control while decreasing dysfunction and worry.

-When should I seek mental health support?
+When should I seek mental health care?

 As far as when you should seek support, research suggests that recognizing and treating depression early can improve the negative effects of this condition.
 If you’re experiencing other concerns, such as substance abuse, it may be even more important to seek professional help.
 Therefore, the sooner you seek treatment, the better.